PennLINC/FlywheelTools/Paper.md

 and simplicity.
 However, accomplishing tasks with many repetitive steps or a large number of subjects/sessions to iterate over can be tiresome and error-prone.
-Alongside knowledge of navigating the web UI, many users also make use of the SDK to munge and analyse data programmatically.
+Alongside knowledge of navigating the web UI, many users also make use of the SDK to manipulate and analyse data programmatically.

 ### Flywheel API & SDK

 Flywheel's database utilises MongoDB for data storage and access, meaning that all Flywheel data is represented by hierarchical relationships between document objects.
-This has allowed developers to create and store complex structures with ease, and query data rapidly **[CITE]()**.
+This allows users to create and store complex structures with ease, and query data rapidly **[CITE]()**.
 In order to access this data, Flywheel uses a RESTful Application Programming Interface (REpresentational State Transfer) **[CITE]()**, and hence each document or data object is accessible through a a specific URL that a web browser or SDK can access by requesting the data and waiting for a response from the server.
-The Flywheel Python SDK provides a powerful interface for inspecting, munging, and manipulating data through this API, by standardising this underlying data model into Pythonic Objects, the flywheel SDK is effectively an object relationship mapper (ORM) somewhat similar to the popular SQLAlchemy package.
-Programming with the Python SDK involves objects and methods that any user with Python programming experience can quickly pick up.
+The Flywheel Python SDK provides a powerful interface for inspecting and manipulating data through this API.
+By standardising this underlying data model into Pythonic Objects, the flywheel SDK is effectively an object relationship mapper (ORM), similar to the popular SQLAlchemy software.

 ### Flywheel Data Model

-Once abstracted in Python, Flywheel's data model is simple and should be familiar to neuroimaging researchers.
-Objects follow a specific hierarchical structure **([IMAGE]())** — at the top level is the FlyWheel *instance*, a process running that serves the API to users (for example, a University).
+Objects in Flywheel's data model follow a specific hierarchical structure **([IMAGE]())** — at the top level is the FlyWheel *instance*, a process running that serves the API to users (for example, a neuroimaging center).
 Within the FlyWheel instance, there are multiple *groups*, which are typically labs or research units that collaborate on one or more *projects*.
 Each project object can have one or many *subjects* (i.e. participants), and each subject can have one or many *sessions* (i.e. scanning